Delicious yellow squash fritters make a great alternative to hash browns and prove that fried foods can be very healthy!

 - 2 tablespoons unsalted butter for frying

-- Shred squash in food processor using the shredding attachment.
+- Shred the squash in your food processor using the shredding attachment.
 Place on clean towels and allow to drain for 10 minutes.

 - Finely chop the onion.
 Place in a colander to drain for 10 minutes.